 Common causes of cysts include:

-- Blockages of ducts in the body which cause a fluid build-up
+- blockages of ducts in the body that cause fluids to build up

 Benign and malignant cysts

 Most cysts are benign and are caused by blockages in the body's natural drainage systems.
 However, some cysts may be tumors that form inside tumors — these can potentially be malignant.
 Examples include keratocysts and dermoid cysts.

 Signs and symptoms vary enormously depending on what type of cyst it is.
 In many cases, a person becomes aware of an abnormal lump, particularly in cases with cysts of the skin or when a cyst is just below the skin.
 A person may notice a cyst in their breasts when they examine them by touching them.
 Breast cysts are often painful.

 Some cysts in the brain can cause headaches, as well as other symptoms.

 Some of the most common types of cysts are listed below:

 Cystic, or nodulocystic, acne is a severe type of acne in which the pores in the skin become blocked, leading to infection and inflammation.
 You can read all about acne cysts in our other article: What is cystic acne?

 The arachnoid membrane covers the brain.
 During fetal development the arachnoid membrane doubles up or splits to form an abnormal pocket of cerebrospinal fluid.
 In some cases, doctors need to drain the cyst.
 Arachnoid cysts may affect newborn babies.